SASS vs LESS: What to Choose?

 1) Language ability

-LESS offers the ability to build guarded mixins which function only when specific conditions are fulfilled.
-SASS, on the other hand, believes that natural robustness and concept are more important, and therefore utilizing compass it makes that happen.
+LESS offers the ability to build guarded mixins that function only when specific conditions are fulfilled.
+SASS, on the other hand, believes that natural robustness and concept are more important, and therefore, utilizing Compass, it makes that happen.

 2) Helping CSS3

-LESS makes it possible to create robust libraries which can be reused whenever needed.
+LESS makes it possible to create robust libraries that can be reused whenever needed.
 This supports CSS3 to be more user-friendly.
 The pre-processor software also stays up to date with these libraries.
-On the other hand, SASS provides Compass which helps to control the situation in advance.
+On the other hand, SASS provides Compass, which helps to control the situation in advance.
 LESS offers libraries that provide marketing-y support charts and are quite powerful when compared to SASS.

 SASS vs. LESS – Final Verdict

-Both pre-processors - SASS vs LESS are widespread among web designers and both of them share some of the same properties: SASS and LESS permit for the use of variables and mixins, with one difference though, LESS uses JavaScript while SASS is based on Ruby.
+Both pre-processors – SASS vs LESS are widespread among web designers, and both of them share some of the same properties: SASS and LESS permit the use of variables and mixins, with one difference, though, LESS uses JavaScript while SASS is based on Ruby.

 But the actual differences are seen instead in the logical functions: LESS provides users the opportunity to simply activate mixins when specific situations arise.
 This is a useful feature, but it means the extent of logical links in LESS.
 SASS, on the other hand, delivers loops and case distinctions as learned from programming languages.

-In the end, it totally depends on the developer's choice or preference to choose between SASS or LESS depending upon which type of project they are developing.
-Being front end developer, it’s my recommendation that one should keep on experimenting different technology to enhance their Skills and to provide best possible solution; and Sass is something that has a great scope in nearby years.
+In the end, it totally depends on the developer’s choice or preference to choose between SASS and LESS, depending on which type of project they are developing.
+Being front end developer, it’s my recommendation that one should keep on experimenting with different technologies to enhance their Skills and to provide the best possible solution; and Sass is something that has a great scope in the near future.
 Hope you find this article informative and interesting.
 Happy Learning!

 In SASS, if a global variable takes the local value and the global variable is overwritten.
 Media queries can be utilized to add blocks to the bottom of your primary stylesheet.
 When working with LESS or SASS, users can get together the styles by utilizing nesting.
 SASS provides a better effect when compared to LESS in this regard.